The San Francisco model of AIDS care: The model for AIDS care

 Consideration of these topics is essential in understanding the model of care necessary for those patients inflicted with this disease.
 This model may also be used to improve the care in other disease.

+In obtaining substantial progress to accomplish these new requirements, volunteers were essential to this cause.
+Professionals would volunteer time to assist patients.
+Interior designers created comfortable spaces, legal workers helped make wills, florists provided flowers, and other people would donate food, games, and toys for the patients and their families.
+Volunteers from the community provided entertainment to patients through tap dancing, and others baked brownies laced with marijuana.
+Specific support groups were available to meet any circumstance, for example, groups for inpatients, Hispanic women, or the transgender community; they were also available for the care-takers, burdened with the death toll of so many patients.
+As a result, it became essential to adopt this new form of care— focusing on the social and psychological implications of this disease.
+Mobilization against AIDS includes caring for the sick, and increased involvement— not only on stopping the infection itself.

-In obtaining substantial progress to accomplish these new requirements, volunteer organizations were essential to this cause.
-Support systems were created by organizations as a response to those suffering from this disease.
+A variety of community organizations were developed afterward as a response to those suffering from this disease.
 A large impact of these organizations was providing support and personal contact to a patient that was normally met with discrimination.
 Extra attention on people with AIDS helped them feel welcomed and important to a society that victimized and ostracized them.
 Volunteer organizations also reduced costs for already limited hospital funding.
 The Shanti Project, in addition to providing buddy programs and counselors, teamed up with the city and county of San Francisco to arrange low cost housing options for AIDS patients.
 In this way, the city leased housing units to Shanti and thus allowed patients to live under the care of Shanti and other agencies.
 By living in these provided housing units, patients were also able to create support systems within them, thus decreasing the need for inpatient services.
 As such, hospitals were able to reduce costs by increasing outpatient management with the help of volunteer agencies.